French Montana: Early life

 Karim Kharbouch was born on November 9, 1984, in Casablanca, Morocco.
 He grew up at the family estate outside Casablanca where he lived for the first 13 years of his life.
+Kharbouch has claimed that he has Moroccan, Ethiopian, and Somali ancestry.
 Growing up, he was consumed with soccer and rap, describing them as his two favorite childhood hobbies, before getting into basketball in his later teens.

 In the mid-1990s, Kharbouch left Morocco with his parents and younger brother for New York City, where they settled in the South Bronx.
 Kharbouch spoke only his native languages of Moroccan Darija Arabic and French when he first arrived, and learned English in the streets and in the Bronx high schools of Roosevelt and Lehman.
 After struggling for two years, his father decided they would move back to Casablanca, but his mother opted to stay back with their children citing lack of opportunities back home.
 His mother was pregnant with his youngest brother at the time, who was born in the United States shortly after his father departed for Morocco.
 With three children, his mother was dependent on welfare for financial support.
 Kharbouch eventually found himself the primary breadwinner for the family.